stavro/arc/README.md

 > **Note**: Keep this transformation function simple and deterministic based on the version, file name, and scope object.
 The `transform` function is subsequently called during URL generation, and the transformation is scanned for the output file format.
 As such, if you conditionally format the image as a `png` or `jpg` depending on the time of day, you will be displeased with the result of Arc's URL generation.

+> **System Resources**: If you are accepting arbitrary uploads on a public site, it may be prudent to add system resource limits to prevent overloading your system resources from malicious or nefarious files.
+Since all processing is done directly in ImageMagick, you may pass in system resource restrictions through the [-limit](http://www.imagemagick.org/script/command-line-options.php#limit) flag.
+One such example might be: `-limit area 10MB -limit disk 100MB`.

 ## Storage of files

 Arc currently supports Amazon S3 and local destinations for file uploads.